 Section I – Acquisition of a Single Guild

 Phase 1: Investigation.
-Once the Grievance leadership has been approached by the Guild Leader of the guild looking to join Grievance, the merger will be proposed to the Council and LLC, who will vote to provisionally approve or deny the request.
-If provisionally approved, an Advisor to that guild will be appointed by the LLC, the Council, or the Ambassador Director.
+Once the Grievance leadership has been approached by the Guild Leader of the guild looking to join Grievance, the merger will be proposed to the Council, who will vote to provisionally approve or deny the request.
+If provisionally approved, an Advisor to that guild will be appointed by the Council or the Ambassador Director.
 The Advisor will serve only as an observer and a liaison; he or she will hold no decision-making authority over the guild.
-The Advisor will monitor the guild’s activities and membership and report to the Council and LLC, giving his or her opinion on whether the guild is a good fit for Grievance.
+The Advisor will monitor the guild’s activities and membership and report to the Council, giving his or her opinion on whether the guild is a good fit for Grievance.
 In order to do so, the Advisor must be granted access to and spend time with the guild’s officers and members, within the game as well as in the guild’s current website, forums, and/or voice server, as applicable.

-Following the Advisor’s report, the Council and LLC will vote to either approve or deny the guild’s application to join Grievance.
+Following the Advisor’s report, the Council will vote to either approve or deny the guild’s application to join Grievance.
 If approved, the guild will proceed to Phase 2.

 Section II – Merging a Guild with an Existing Grievance Flagship Guild

-This type of merger does not require official Council and LLC approval to proceed, but Grievance’s Guild Leader must keep them informed throughout the process.
+This type of merger does not require official Council approval to proceed, but Grievance’s Guild Leader must keep them informed throughout the process.

 Section III – Merging a Multi-Gaming Organization into Grievance